corda/corda-docs-portal/content/en/tools/archiving-service/archiving-release-notes.md

 The Archive Service is a standalone service that operates on a different release cadence to the Corda platform.

+## Archive Service 1.0.5

+* Fixed an issue where the Archive Service would misunderstand reference states when part of transactions.
+The Archive Service will now correctly allow a transaction to be archived even if it still has unconsumed outbound references; that is, it references a transaction that is still unconsumed.
+The behavior will still be the same for any unconsumed transaction that references the transaction (inbound): in this scenario, it will still be unarchivable.

 ## Archive Service 1.0.4

 In this release: